 - IT service management and support

 A system architect doesn’t just focus on IT elements in isolation.
 They also look at integrations with existing systems, interfaces with people and other applications, and how users will interact with the deliverable.
-UI and UX is becoming an increasingly important part of the system architect role.
+UI and UX is becoming an increasingly important part of the system architect role, as well.

 System architects work closely with project teams to help them turn the architecture and their vision into reality.
 They can advise on design and build, testing, and implementation.
 Feedback from engineers and end users will feedback into system design to ensure it aligns with both business goals and user needs.